vlad17/books/getting-to-yes/chapter2.md

 Positional bargaining puts relationship and substance in conflict because it frames negotiation as a contest of will --- who's more willing to burn the relationship for substance?

 _VF Note:_ what if _you_, as the negotiator, are willing to sacrifice relationship for substance?
 You might not be interested in repeated engagements, and only want to preserve some bare 	minimum level of agreeableness.
 This means that in principle you can take a harder line negotiating.
 With principled negotiation, it looks like you give up this opportunity (which is fine if there are strong positive-sum solutions, but in "simplified" cases where positions boil down to singular conflicting interests, not so much).
+There _is_ then, a situation where you should hard-line negotiate.
+But this may be inefficient to what your true underlying needs are, b/c this situation is likely just a game in an Asian market.

 ## Disentanglement